NicPym/grad-program-team-8/README.md

 ## How to start up the server

 Navigate to the docker directory and run `docker-compose build`, followed by `docker-compose-up` to start the application.
+The application is hosted at `https://localhost:8080`.

 ## Implementation